ImperialCollegeLondon/natural_number_game/README.md

 [Play here.](http://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/)

-Note: in recent months Imperial College have been increasingly sloppy about keeping www.ma.imperial.ac.uk online.
+Note: in recent months Imperial College have been increasingly sloppy about keeping www.ma.imperial.ac.uk online (as I write the site has been down for three days and all I can do is file an issue, which thus far has been ignored).
 Thanks to Chris Birkbeck for hosting a mirror of the game [here](https://cbirkbeck.github.io/natural_number_game/).

 # Authors